In 2018, 26 trans individuals were tragically murdered in the United States.

 Christa Leigh Steele-Knudslien, 42

-Christa Leigh Steele-Kundslien, 42, was found stabbed and beaten to death in her Massachusetts home on 5 January.
-Her husband, Mark Steele-Knudslien, was found guilty.
+Christa Leigh Steele-Kundslien, 42, was found stabbed and beaten to death in her Massachusetts home on 5 January 2018.
 Christa was well known in her local community for her LGBTQ activism, and for being the founder of Miss Trans New England Pageant, which aimed to bring together trans women from around the region.
 Her longtime friend, Justin Adkins, said: “Her thing was always that transgender women are beautiful and need a venue for trans women to be seen as beautiful.”

 Viccky Gutierrez, 33